KaleemNwzKhan/ARC_2025/README.md

 docker pull kk5271/rapid_v2v:1.0
 ```

-To check if you have pulled the docker, run the following:
+To check if you have pulled the Docker, run the following:

 ```
 docker images
 ```

-This should output all the dockers you have on your machine and it should contain ```docker pull kk5271/rapid_v2v:1.0```.
-Now, that you have the docker, you can run it on your machine.
-We have a [script](run_vrf_docker.bash) for this which will let you mount folders (volumes) to the docker as well.
-It also sets up different parameters so that you can use GUI programs from within the docker.
+This should output all the Docker images you have on your machine, and it should contain ```docker pull kk5271/rapid_v2v:1.0```.
+Now that you have Docker, you can run it on your machine.
+We have a [script](run_arc_docker.bash) for this, which will let you mount folders (volumes) to the Docker as well.
+It also sets up different parameters so that you can use GUI programs from within Docker.
 To use this script, you need to do the following.
-Open the [run_vrf_docker.bash](run_vrf_docker.bash) file and change lines 4 and 5 to reflect paths to where you keep your datasets and codebases.
-As you can see, I keep datasets in ```/home/ali/dataset/``` and my VRF code in ```/home/ali/workspace/VRF``.
-After you have made these changes, simply run the script to fire up the docker.
+Open the [script](run_arc_docker.bash)(run_vrf_docker.bash) file and change lines 4 and 5 to reflect paths to where you keep your datasets and codebases.
+As you can see, we keep datasets in ```/home/kk5271/dataset/``` and our ARC code in ```/home/kk5271/ARC/``.
+After you have made these changes, run the script to start Docker.

 ```
-bash run_edge_assist_docker.bash
+bash run_arc_docker.bash
 ```

-This will fire up the docker and you can interact with it using the current terminal window.
+This will fire up Docker, and you can interact with it using the current terminal window.
 If you want to attach another terminal to it, open a new terminal and type the following

 ```
-docker exec -it vrf bash
+docker exec -it arc bash
 ```

-This will open another terminal within the same docker.
+This will open another terminal within the same Docker.

-If you are curious about the docker, it contains ROS (Robot Operating System), PCL (Point Cloud Library), ColMap and some of their dependencies.
+If you are curious about Docker, it contains ROS (Robot Operating System), PCL (Point Cloud Library), ColMap, and some of their dependencies.

 ## Build Instructions
 This section explains how you can build the code that this repository contains.
-Again, the assumption is that you are running the ```alikhalid3110/ros_essentials:latest``` docker when you run the following commands.
+Again, the assumption is that you are running the ```kk5271/rapid_v2v:1.0```Docker when you run the following commands.
 This repository uses the ROS build system (```catkin_make```).
 To build all the above modules, simply do the following.

 1. First, run the ROS master.
 To do this, run  the following: